-The necropolis dates to the second underground tombs of the Byblos that of King Ahiram (10th century B.C.), whose sarcophagus bears of the Phoenician alphabet.
+The necropolis dates to the second millennium B.C. and contains nine underground tombs of the Byblos kings.
+The most important tomb is that of King Ahiram (10th century B.C.), whose sarcophagus bears one the earliest known inscriptions of the Phoenician alphabet.
 This sarcophagus is now located in the National Museum of Beirut.
-The tomb of King Ahiram was located on the west slope facing the sea, but it was completely destroyed by a collapse in 1922, which revealed Ahiram's sarcophagus.

-to the Bronze Age.
+The tomb of King Ahiram was located on the west slope facing the sea, but it was completely destroyed by to the Bronze Age.
 The foundations of several houses can be seen, giving the visitor a sense of the general layout of a residential area during this period.